 - Curry leaves – 1 sprig

 - Oil – 1 tbsp

-Heat 2 tsp of oil in a kadai.
-Add the red chillies and roast for a few seconds taking care not to let it burn and change its color.
-Drain and keep it on a plate.
-To the remaining oil add the garlic pods.
-Sauté till they change color slightly, drain and add it to the roasted chillies.
+- To the same pan, add 2 tsp oil.
+Add red chillies and roast for a few seconds taking care not to let it burn and change its colour.
+Drain and keep it on a plate separately.

-While serving add this the required amount of powder to hot steaming rice, add a dash of ghee, mix well and enjoy with pappads or with this yummy spicy Potato Roast.
+- Serve: While serving, add required amount of paruppu podi to hot rice, add a dash of ghee and mix well.